Plumsail/orgchart-docs/source/how-tos/display-different-types-of-employees/display-dotted-line-managers.rst

 It may take a few hours or even more before your new managed property is working.

-Once your managed property is configured, you may need to clear Org Chart cache (link) to load fresh data.
+Once your managed property is configured, you may need to `clear Org Chart cache <../additional-resources/data-caching.html>`_ to load fresh data.

+.. _dotted-line-managers-for-sharepoint-list:

 Dotted-line managers for SharePoint List data source